blackcrowX/Data_Analytics_Portfolio/README.md

 <img src="https://i.postimg.cc/pL6z3Q6W/Screenshot-2.jpg"/>

-**Description:** This project is an analysis using SQL to gain insights into the Covid-19 cases.
-This project includes the steps of data loading, data cleaning and data preprocessing and exploratory data analysis.The dataset contains records of Covid-19 cases, deaths and vaccine records by country in 2020-2023.
+**Description:** This project encompasses a comprehensive analysis of COVID-19 cases utilizing SQL, aiming to uncover valuable insights.
+The analysis pipeline encompasses essential stages such as data loading, data cleaning, data preprocessing, data analysis, and data visualization.
+By leveraging advanced SQL skills, including Joins, CTEs, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, and Converting Data Types, this project showcases a sophisticated approach to deriving meaningful conclusions.
+The dataset comprises detailed records of COVID-19 cases, deaths, and vaccine administration by country, covering the period from 2020 to 2023.
+Moreover, to facilitate effective communication of the findings, a visually appealing and interactive Tableau Dashboard has been developed.
+This dashboard provides an intuitive and user-friendly platform for exploring and interpreting the analyzed data, enhancing the accessibility and usability of the insights gained from the SQL analysis.

 **Code:** [`covid_analysis_queries.sql`](https://github.com/blackcrowX/Data_Analytics_Portfolio/blob/main/Project_II/covid_analysis_queries.sql)